 Ride Support: This is a fully supported bike ride.
 Designated support vehicles will transport gear/supplies and be available to pick up riders in the event of mechanical issues or other circumstances.

-Food: Breakfast, lunch, dinner and snacks will be provided for all riders during the first 5 days of the trip (ride days).
+Food: Breakfast, lunch, dinner and snacks will be provided for all riders during the first 5 days of the trip en route to Montreal.
+(The lone exception is dinner on the 4th night, in Burlington, where we’ll go out to eat.
+Riders are encouraged to dine with the team, but are welcome to do their own thing too.)
 Once riders have reached Montreal, breakfast will be provided by our hostel, and riders will be responsible for their own lunches and dinners.

-Registration and fundraising: To secure a spot on the ride, participants must pay a $100 registration fee, and are then required to raise $1,600, for a total of $1,700.
+Registration and fundraising: To secure a spot on the ride, participants must pay a $100 registration fee, and are then required to raise $1,700, for a total of $1,800.
+(Repeat riders are required to raise $2,000 total.)
 All funds go directly to support this ride and to support the Boston Cyclists Union’s campaigns and programs to make the Boston area better for biking.
-Don’t forget: all of your ride costs (food and lodging) are included!
+Don’t forget: Nearly all of your ride costs (food, lodging, SAG vehicles) are included!